Skip to main content

 mv workflows/resource/configure/mypipeline/kratix-workshop-app-pipeline-image/scripts/{pipeline.sh,resource-configure}

 Make sure to update the Dockerfile to reflect the new script name.
-Remove the lines marked in red and add the lines marked in green:
+Replace the Dockerfile contents with the snippet below:

 app-promise/workflows/resource/configure/mypipeline/kratix-workshop-app-pipeline-image/Dockerfile